What I Offer

-Only half of payment is required up front, and I only accept the second half once you are satisfied with the work I’ve done.
+Only half of payment is required up front.
+I will accept the second half once you are satisfied with the work.

-A sample edit will get you a free edit of the first 10 pages of your manuscript.
+A sample edit will get you a free edit of the first 1000 words of your manuscript.

 Request a sample edit